 Because mutual smiles help make the sale, flash your sunny countenance brighter when working with seniors, look more intently for signs of smiling on their faces, and realize how what you might think are sadness wrinkles could be wrinkles of happiness.

 Believing you’re seeing sadness when it’s not there does more than head off a sale.
 It also can lead to you underestimating the senior prospect’s abilities.
 Researchers at San Francisco State University documented how most persuasion agents perceive an older person with a sad expression to be less capable than one with a happy expression.
 These perceptions of lower capability cover fundamentals such as the skills to prepare one’s own food on up to complex ones such as the ability to use judgment when faced with unexpected developments.
-Seeing seniors as sad when they really are not can lead to you treating them in patronizing ways when trying to influence them.
+Seeing seniors as sad when they really are not might lead to you treating them in patronizing ways when trying to influence them.

 You also could come across as patronizing if, while smiling, you raise your head and look down at the senior or lower your head and look up at them.
 In discussions of end-of-life decisions or heavy financial investments, it’s best not to smile much.
 And in all situations, curb prolonged gigantic smiles which make you look simply dopey.